flugel-it/moving-to-terraform/README.md

 }
 ```

-After that we need to create the actual ELB.
-Here there are a few things to have a look:
+After that, we create the actual ELB.
+Here there are a few things to look at:

-- *security_groups*: As you can see here we use _${aws_security_group.elb-sg.id}_
+- *security_groups*: When using _${aws_security_group.elb-sg.id}_ terraform can select
-this mean that terraform will peak the Security Group created above dynamically
-and attach that to our ELB.
+the Security Group dynamically and attach that to our ELB.
-- *subnets*: Note that we are using brackets, which means this is a list of multiple
+- *subnets*: Note that we are using brackets here, which means this is a list of values.
-values.
-Since we have more than one subnet, we want to make sure that ELB can peak
+Since we have more than one subnet, we want to make sure that ELB can choose instances in
-instances in any subnet inside our VPC.
+any subnet inside our VPC.
-- *listener*: This block is where we define protocols and ports for both the ELB and for each
+- *listener*: Ddefines protocols and ports for both the ELB and for each Instance.
-Instance.
-- *health_check*: Here we set how we can validate that our instances are working properly
+- *health_check*: Sets the way we validate that our instances are working properly, in this
-doing a simple HTTP health check
+case just with a simple HTTP check.

 And finally the last block to setup some values for the ELB, the most important one is
-*cross_zone_load_balancing* to distribute incoming traffic evenly between all instances
+*cross_zone_load_balancing* that distributes incoming traffic evenly between all instances
-no matters in which zone they are located.
+no matter the zone they are located in.

 ```
 resource "aws_elb" "web-elb" {